pacificpelican/web-component-boilerplate/readme.md

 ## demo-app
 - For now, the best live example (built with an early version of web-component-boilerplate) is the [sf3am.com front page](https://sf3am.com)
+- Learn more about the project in [this screencast](https://www.youtube.com/watch?v=lcvIB6ryddE)